-Reykjavik, Iceland 7 projects of 2 wks from June to September
+Reykjavik, Iceland 3 projects of 2 wks from June to August

-While learning about photography, the participants explore Icelandic culture by taking part in it, capturing it and also by displaying their work during the camp.
-One of our objectives is to deliver messages and draw the attention to the locals through pictures made during the project.
+While learning about photography, the participants have the opportunity to explore Icelandic culture by taking part in it, capturing it and also by displaying their work during the camp.
+One of our objectives is to empower young people to use photography to draw attention to environmental and cultural subjects and issues.

 The projects in June and July happen around the summer solstice, when the sun hardly sets and the nights are almost as bright as the days.
 The bright nights are magical and staying awake enjoying the beautiful surroundings is a unique experience.

 Terminal: Closest international Airport: Keflavík/Reykjavík (KEF).
 Bus station: Central Reykjavík (BSÍ).

 Extra fee: 500 Euro for the projects until June 24; 550 Euro for the project from June 25; 600 Euro for the projects after July 4;

 The fee includes transportation from the meeting point to the project site (on the first day), as well as the Golden Circle and South Shore excursions (1 full day trip each).

 The extra fee is intended to support the local host of the project and needs to be transferred no later than one month before the start of the project.